whoanuragverma/central-perk/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Notice
-The dialogues and episode titles may be subject to copyright by the writers Marta Kauffman & David Crane or the production hous.
+The dialogues and episode titles may be subject to copyright by the writers Marta Kauffman & David Crane or the production house.

 I have downloaded and processed the transcripts from this [repository](https://github.com/puneeth019/FRIENDS).